teamniteo/handbook/scrum.md

 ## Sprint Retrospective

-After each sprint, we do a retrospective.
-We think about:
+After each sprint, we have a retrospective, where we think about:

 * What went well during the sprint?
 * What went wrong during the sprint?
-* What could we do differently to improve?
+* What improvements could we make?

-* Other comments.
+This is also the time to bring up any other comments about the work process in general.

-We also add a note on how many Story Points we assigned, how many were done and the distribution between the departments and types of User Stories.
+We look at how many Story Points we assigned, how many were done and the distribution between the departments and types of User Stories.

-Last Retrospective agenda should be going through the [cancellation reasons of our VIP users](https://github.com/niteoweb/support/blob/master/EBN/cancellation-analysis.md) (Agency plan and above).
-Since they are our primary customers, we want to know why they're leaving and see if there are any actionable reasons.
+We go through the [cancellation reasons of our VIP users](https://github.com/niteoweb/support/blob/master/EBN/cancellation-analysis.md) (Agency plan and above).
+Since they are our primary customers, we want to know why they're leaving and check if there are any actionable reasons.

-Before each Retrospective scrum master creates a new issue.
-Use the [retrospective template](templates/retrospective.md) for this.
+Finally we look over the quarterly goals to determine how we are achieving them and to give us an idea of what should be included in the following day's sprint planning session.

-This template serves as a checklist for Sprint Retrospective.
-After the meeting scrum master briefly writes a report and this template helps him with that.
+The Scrum Master will create a new [retrospective issue](https://github.com/niteoweb/operations/issues/new?template=retrospective.md&title=Retrospective%20for%20Sprint%20#) before each retrospective.
+This issue has a template that serves as a checklist for the meeting and helps the Scrum Master write up a brief report afterwards.

 ## Story Point Estimation